spiral/docs/core/components.md

 can be potentially altered by developer on project basis.

 ## Component Traits
-Spiral provides set of traits specially designed to work with `Component` classes and relaying on `getAlias` value.
+Spiral provides set of traits specially designed to work with `Component` classes and relying on `getAlias` value.

 ### LoggerTrait
-LoggerTrait provides on demand access to `Logger` instance binded with component using it's `alias` value.
+LoggerTrait provides on demand access to `Logger` instance binded with component using its `alias` value.
 Logger associated statically and can be accessed even without constructing class.
 ```php
 use Spiral\Core\Component\LoggerTrait;